 What do the buttons in RMPrepUSB actually do?

-Create Ext2 FS - creates a file on the USB stick (e.g. casper-rw) of any name and size which can be recognised and mounted as an ext2 filesystem by linux OS's.
-Useful for persistent Live linux OS distros.
+- Create Ext2/3/4 FS - creates a file on the USB stick (e.g. casper-rw) of any name and size which can be recognised and mounted as an ext filesystem by linux OS's.
+Useful for persistent Live linux OS distros with Easy2Boot.

-Test using QEMU Emulator (F11) - uses the QEMU emulator to boot your USB drive within Windows.
+- Test using QEMU Emulator (F11) - uses the 32-bit QEMU emulator to boot your USB drive within Windows.
 You can boot to linux or WinPE or Windows within a QEMU emulator window.
 This does not change your system in any way.
 Useful to test out grub4dos or syslinux menus or check that your USB drive actually boots without needing to unplug it and plug it into another system every time.
 Note that a 32-bit Intel x86 CPU is emulated and the maximum amount if memory that can be assigned is aprox 900-1100MB.
 If too much memory is assigned, QEMU will not run correctly.